 SR8 Impacts of vegetated strips in and around agricultural fields

 Vegetated strips (permanently vegetated land within or around agricultural fields) are used to reduce the impacts of intensive farming activities in a variety of ways: for example, by providing habitats for organisms, and by intercepting pesticides and nutrients as they leave fields in surface and ground water.
-A large volume of research exists regarding the use and efficacy of vegetated strips, and in 2015 EviEM began a systematic map on the topic.
+A large volume of research exists regarding the use and efficacy of vegetated strips, and EviEM has produced a systematic map on the topic.

 Review status (Completed 2018)